bakd247/ecdsaKeyFinder/README.md

 # ecdsaKeyFinder

+NOTE:
+VERY IMPORTANT!!!
+You must have all files shown above in the same directory for this tool to work properly!!!!

 If you Do NOT know how to run a python file from a terminal or command line...please learn how to use python before attempting to use this tool!!!

 A Python based ECDSA secp256k1 private key recovery tool